instantlinux/docker-tools/k8s/README.md

   flannel and calico installed, a major conflict.

-* Installation procedure for cert-manager is 100% different from 5 months ago.
+* Installation procedure for cert-manager is 100% different from 5 months ago (in 2022).
 That took me about 3 hours to resolve.
 And I'd become over-reliant on cert-manager: without valid TLS certificates, my local Docker registry wouldn't come up.
 Without the registry, most services wind up in ImagePullBackoff failure state.
+(Update in 2024 -- almost services I run are now on docker hub or registry.k8s.io, so they depend only on Internet and DNS.)

 * When restoring cert-manager, get ingress-nginx working first.